osbolab/ying-sma/README.md

 ## Building

+### Environment

+    uname -rps
+    # Linux 3.13.0-39-generic x86_64

+    cmake --version
+    # cmake version 2.8.12.2

+    c++ --version
+    # Ubuntu clang version 3.6.0-svn220863-1~exp1 (trunk) (based on LLVM 3.6.0)
+    # Target: x86_64-pc-linux-gnu
+    # Thread model: posix

+    python --version
+    # Python 2.7.6

+### NS3

+The sma-ns3 project depends on the NS3 module libraries and headers, so you'll need to build them first.
+NS3 packages its own build tool, so just use that.

+You need at least python2.7 to build NS3.

+From the project root:

+    cd ns3/ext/ns3/
+    ./build.py

+From there, check that the module libraries and headers were output to the right
+directory:

+    cd ns-3.21/build
+    ls *.so | wc -l
+    # output: 39
+    ls ns3/*.h | wc -l
+    # output: 795

+### SMA

 Configure the makefile by invoking `cmake` in the build directory.
-Do not invoke `cmake` in any component's root directory or any other path.
+Build files are output to the *current directory* when running cmake, so make sure you're always in a subdirectory first.

+Cmake finds all of the source files and generates makefiles.
+You only need to run it once (or whenever you delete the build dir) and can run `make` after that.
+The makefile automatically updates itself when source files are added.

+Cmake generates subdirectories in the build path for the subprojects, like the sma-ns3 library.
+Targets for that project are output to its build subdirectory so you'll need to change into that path before you can run the executables.

     # -DCMAKE_BUILD_TYPE=Debug - attach symbols to the output (on by default)
     # -Dbuild_tests=OFF        - don't build test executables

+    mkdir build
-     cd core/build/
+    cd build/
     cmake ../
     make
-     ./libsma_test
+    cd ns3/
+    # Running with no options creates 2 nodes at a distance of 2000m.
+    ./wifi-test --nodes=2 --distance=100

 Project sources are declared in `CMakeLists.txt`.